Pythons-And-Ladders/the-coke-can-project/README.md

 ### 2. Prepare your Meshtastic device:

-These steps will guide you through setting up the TTGO T-Beam Supreme by flashing it with MicroPython.
+These steps will guide you through setting up the LilyGO T-Beam Supreme by flashing it with MicroPython.
 This will replace the Meshtastic firmware, enabling full control over the device for custom configurations.

 **2.1.
 Entering Bootloader Mode:**
 - Place the device in bootloader mode by following the [flashing instructions](https://meshtastic.org/docs/hardware/devices/lilygo/tbeam/?t-beam=supreme#flashing) set out by Meshtastic.

 **2.2.
 Connecting the Device**
-- Once in bootloader mode, connect the TTGO T-Beam Supreme to your development platform via USB to USB-C data cable.
+- Once in bootloader mode, connect the LilyGO T-Beam Supreme to your development platform via USB to USB-C data cable.
 - Ensure the development platform recognises a device by checking the COM ports: Device Manager > Ports (COM & LPT).

 **2.3.
 Setting Up Thonny IDE**